Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Mod The Spire 3.8.3+, BaseMod 5.8.0+ and StSLib 1.1.4.

+# Compatibility

+This mod adds some code to the Upgrades of all base Powers and Skills that has 2-cost or more, that when upgraded reduce their own costs by one, to make them work as they look like in game with the Spiky Bracers relic.

+This means that mods which alter such cards MAY be incompatible and result in unpredicted behavior.
+If/when such mods are detected, they will be listed below.
+Such problem may be fixed in the future, but no promises are made.

+## List of Incompatible Mods:

 # Installation

 Download the .jar in the latest release, then add it to SlayTheSpire/mods folder (if you already installed the requirements.
 If not, do both things first).